topikachu/python-ev3/README.md

 python-ev3
 ==========

-Project to program Lego Mindstorms EV3 using Python.
+Custom Debian distribution to program Lego Mindstorms EV3 using Python.

 ## What's this repository for?

 Use this repository to create bootable system for Lego Mindstorms EV3 brick.
-If don't want to go through the whole [process](https://github.com/hmml/python-ev3/tree/refactor/build-rootfs) yourself, you can download prebuild system image from [here](https://db.tt/2GWdbLxK).
+If don't want to go through the whole [process](https://github.com/hmml/python-ev3/tree/refactor/build-rootfs) yourself, you can download prebuild system image from [here](https://db.tt/f7eBqYNo).

-Probably, you'll be more instested in the [ev3 repository](https://github.com/hmml/ev3) which is the Python API to program EV3 brick.
+Once you have the system, you'll be more interested in the [ev3 repository](https://github.com/hmml/ev3) which is the Python API to program EV3 brick.

 ## What you need: